nuts-foundation/nuts-specification/rfc/rfc022-discovery-service.md

 - it MUST NOT contain any credentials.

 If a server receives a retraction that references an unknown presentation it MUST respond with a 400 Bad Request response.
-The response MUST be a JSON error response describing the error.
+The response MUST be a JSON error response (§3.5) describing the error.

 Clients processing a retraction entry MUST remove the presentation indicated by `retract_jti`.
 The expiration of the retraction presentation MUST be equal to the expiration of the presentation to retract.

 ### 3.5 Error responses

-If a server encounters an error while processing a request, it MUST respond with a JSON response containing an `error` property, describing the error.
+If a server encounters an error while processing a request, it MUST respond with a JSON response according to [RFC7807].

 ## 4. Presentation processing

+The abbreviations below are conform definitions by [IANA](https://www.iana.org/assignments/jwt/jwt.xhtml#claims).
 To process a presentation, the following validation steps MUST be performed:

-- `jti` (JWT ID) of the presentation MUST be a non-empty string.
+- `jti` of the presentation MUST be a non-empty string.
-- `nbf` (not before) of the presentation MUST have passed.
+- `nbf` of the presentation MUST have passed.
-- `exp` (expiration) of the presentation MUST NOT have passed.
+- `exp` of the presentation MUST NOT have passed.
 - `exp` MUST be after `nbf`.
 - `aud` MUST contain the ID of the service.
 - the number of seconds between `nbf` and `exp` MUST NOT exceed `presentation_max_validity` (see Service Definition).
-- all credential issuers MUST be trusted (see section 5).
 - all credentials MUST have the same `credentialSubject.id`.
-- `exp` (expiration) of the presentation MUST NOT be after the expiration date of the credentials.
+- `exp` of the presentation MUST NOT be after the expiration date of the credentials.
 - the key used to sign the presentation MUST be owned by the credential subject (see 4.1): the JWT `kid` header MUST reference an `assertionMethod` key from the subject's DID document.
+- The DID of the credential subject MUST be of a DID method defined in the service definition.
+- the presentation MAY contain a `DiscoveryRegistrationCredential` credential defined by the Nuts JSON-LD context (https://nuts.nl/credentials/v1).
+  If present, it MUST NOT be included in the next validation steps.
 - the credentials MUST conform to the Presentation Definition associated with the list (see Service Definition).
-  The Verifiable Presentation MUST NOT contain other Verifiable Credentials than required by the Presentation Definition.
+  The Verifiable Presentation MUST NOT contain any Verifiable Credentials besides the ones that conform to the Presentation Definition and the `DiscoveryRegistrationCredential`.

 If a validation step fails, the presentation MUST be rejected.

 JWT credential and presentation encoding as specified by [VC-DATA-MODEL] MUST be applied.
 A clock skew of 5 seconds MAY be applied to `nbf` and `exp` claims.

-### 4.1 Supported formats
+### 4.1 DiscoveryRegistrationCredential

-The `did:web` DID method ([DID]) MUST be supported.
-Support for other methods is optional.
-Verifiable Presentations and Verifiable Credentials MUST be in JWT format.
+The optional `DiscoveryRegistrationCredential` is used to add additional parameters to the registration.
+It's a _holder_ credential, meaning it has been self issued.
+Fields under `credentialSubject` (except `id`) can be used by clients depending on the use case.
+The credential has the following requirements:
+- `type` MUST be `DiscoveryRegistrationCredential`.
+- `@context` MUST contain the Nuts JSON-LD context (https://nuts.nl/credentials/v1).
+- `credentialSubject` MUST contain a JSON object with additional parameters.
+- `credentialSubject.id` MUST be the same as the `issuer` of the credential.
+- `id` MUST be a unique identifier for the credential.
+- `issuanceDate` MUST be a valid date.

 ## 5. Service Definition

 Servers MUST share a JSON document describing the discovery service.
 This document is known as the _service definition_.
 The document MUST contain the following properties:
 - `id` REQUIRED.
 String containing a value that identifies the service definition.
 MAY be used to version the definition.
+- `did_methods` OPTIONAL.
+Array of strings containing the DID methods enabled for the service.
+If not present, all DID methods are allowed.
 - `endpoint` REQUIRED.
 String containing the URL where the server hosts the service endpoint.
 - `presentation_definition` REQUIRED.
-JSON object with the Presentation Definition (see [PE]) describing requirements for presentations on the list.
+JSON object with the Presentation Definition (see [PEX]) describing requirements for presentations on the list.
 - `presentation_max_validity` REQUIRED.
 JSON number containing the maximum validity period (number of seconds between `nbf` and `exp`) of a presentation in seconds.

 For example: